WHY BEING BROUGHT TO PERFECTION IS SO IMPORTANT

 God desires that we appear with Christ and bring justice to the nations of the earth.
 In order for this to come to pass, we must be strengthened in Christ.
 This is the purpose for the gifts and ministries given to the Body of Christ.

 Wonderful gifts and ministries have been given to us by the Holy Spirit.
-But we have to covet them earnestly.
-We have to pray for them.
+But we must covet them earnestly.
+We must pray for them.
 Without the operation of these gifts and ministries, the members of the Body cannot possibly come to the fullness of the stature of Christ.

 Many are called but few are chosen.
 Then the chosen are tested, tested, and tested again until they are proven to be faithful.

-They will wage war against the Lamb, but the Lamb will triumph over them because he is Lord of lords and King of kings—and with him will be his called, chosen and faithful followers.
-(Revelation 17:14)
+These will make war with the Lamb, and the Lamb will overcome them, for He is Lord of lords and King of kings; and those who are with Him are called, chosen, and faithful.
+(Revelation 17:14—NKJV)

 I am not suggesting that the multitude of believers who are not living a victorious life are all going to be cast into Hell or the Lake of Fire.
 I do believe, however, that many American Christians will have their Kingdom resources given to another while they themselves will be cast into outer darkness.